intcreator/markdown-element/README.md

 # markdown-element

-A Markdown renderer that uses the Commonmark spec
+A Markdown renderer that uses the Commonmark spec.

+## Contributing

+Open an issue or contact me on the Polymer Slack, Twitter, etc. @intcreator.